michael-borck/gradebot-guru/docs/adr/0014-llm-inference.md

 #### Implications

-1. **Project Structure**: All LLM-related modules are contained within the `llm_inference` sub-package, making the project structure more intuitive.
+1. **Project Structure**: All LLM-related modules are contained within the `llm_interface` sub-package, making the project structure more intuitive.
 2. **Ease of Maintenance**: Encapsulation and organization improve the maintainability of the codebase.
 3. **Consistency**: Future modules and sub-packages can follow this organizational pattern for consistency.